-only banks get our business?
-We can Spectrum of investment opportunities, small and large.
-Why should services and products that everyone uses, help generate economies for ness revenues finance other building lots or retrofitting projects-use government land and buildings where possible, build grown food production, green energy.
+provide reasonable returns on inties, small and large.
+Why should only banks get our business?
+We can Spectrum of investment opportunivestment to local investors community members, and non-profit organizations, and benefit community members green and smart for best revenues to support sustainability services and products that everyone Social enterprise development with ness revenues finance other building lots or retrofitting projects-use government land and buildings where possible, build grown food production, green energy.